-The main outcome of research on smart mitigation measures is the development of a simple decision support tool for the implementation of smart mitigation measures in the form of an
+The main outcome of research on smart mitigation measures is the development of a simple decision support tool for the implementation of smart mitigation measures in the form of an algorithm (Figure 2.4).
+The selection of measures is based on road age, cross section and possible noise reduction.

 A mitigation measure with high performance can also be used to achieve a low insertion loss (IL).
-In the algorithm, three subsets have been used: low noise reduction ($IL \le 3dB(A)$), medium noise reduction ($3 \le IL \le 7dB(A)$) and high noise reduction ($IL \ge 7dB(A)$).
+In the algorithm, three subsets have been used: low noise reduction ( $IL \le 3dB(A)$ ), medium noise reduction ( $3 \le 7dB(A)$ ) and high noise reduction ( $IL \ge 7dB(A)$ ).
 Based on the modelling results, the following conclusions have been drawn:

 - Higher levels of noise reduction (IL≥ 7dB(A)) could be achieved with two specific innovative technologies: Poroelastic Road Surfacing (PERS) and sonic crystals (cannot be used in deep cuttings).
 Among the technical solutions, PERS is recognized for its unequalled noise reducing potential - Medium noise reduction, next to PERS and sonic crystals, could be achieved with diffractors (noise reduction up to 4dB(A), suitable for shallow sections and use along highways only), replacement of hard ground (possible noise reduction between 2 and 9dB(A), implementation is limited to rural areas), roundabouts and Helmholtz resonator pavements - In order to achieve lower levels of noise mitigation, traffic management measures such as smoothing of traffic or speed reductions are required.
-In addition, certain socio-economic actions such as new EU tyres and vehicle noise limits are listed [20]
+In addition, certain socioeconomic actions such as new EU tyres and vehicle noise limits are listed [20]